MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/2_setup-custom-domain-url.md

 4. Enter Name of the application, select Application type “Web app/API”

-5. Now add the redirect URL in following format, <https://{websitename}-staging/signin-azureAD> (e.g  <https://contosolearning-staging.azurewebsites.net/signin-azureAD>)
+5. Now add the redirect URL in following format, "https:// {websitename}-staging /signin-azureAD" (e.g  "https://contosolearning-staging.azurewebsites.net/signin-azureAD")
    > [!NOTE]
    > Please ensure the case for "/azureAD" is exactly as mentioned since the URL is case sensitive.